Travelling by bike and foot can give you independence and a feeling of adventure, as well as being good for your health and your budget.

-Next time you are planning a short trip, have a look at Google maps; choose the “Directions” option, put in your starting point and destination, and choose the bike or walking options.
+Next time you’re planning a short trip, have a look at Google maps; choose the “Directions” option, put in your starting point and destination, and choose the bike or walking options.
 This will then give you an idea of the likely journey time, as well as showing you the best route.
-You can choose to have directions sent to your phone, so that they will be available.
+You can choose to have directions sent to your phone, so that they’ll be with you as you travel.

 Make sure that you’re safe:

 - double-check the route before you set off, especially it’s the first time you’ve done that journey

 - use your knowledge and experience of your own abilities and your local area to decide whether you’re happy travelling that route alone, at the time you’re planning to do it, or whether you would prefer to take a friend with you (walking and talking with friends is an excellent way to spend time).